 microk8s enable storage

 microk8s enable ingress

 To enable https on your cluster, create a secret with your keys and pass the secret with ingress.

 microk8s enable registry

 Copy over your MicroK8s configuration to your Kubernetes configuration with the following command.

 microk8s.kubectl config view > $HOME/.kube/config

 In this step, we'll provision an endpoint or an IP address where we access LOGIQ PaaS after deploying it on MicroK8s.
+You can skip this step if its your local implementation.
 For this, we'll leverage MetalLB which is a load-balancer implementation that uses standard routing protocols for bare metal Kubernetes clusters.